odk-x/docs/odkx-src/docs-tech-guide.rst

    .. _get-gh-account:

    `GitHub`_ is a popular code storage and collaboration platform.
-   You will need a GitHub account to contribute to ODK-X documentation, or any other ODK-X projects.
+   You will need a GitHub account to contribute to ODK-X documentation or any other ODK-X projects.

    - `ODK-X on GitHub`_